04 · 2025

 Context

-Project period 4, integral design of a consumer product.
+Semester 2, period 4.
+The Project course focused on integral design of a consumer product.

 The assignment

-The assignment was to redesign an existing kitchen scale for the OXO brand, with a specific focus on improving accessibility for people with visual impairments.
+The assignment was to redesign an existing kitchen scale for the OXO brand, with a specific focus on improving accessibility for people with a visual impairment.

-The challenge was to develop a product that:
+The challenge lay in developing a product that:

 • Is intuitive to use without visual support

-• Fits OXO's brand values (ease of use, simplicity, inclusivity)
+• Aligns with OXO's brand values (ease of use, simplicity and inclusivity)

 • Is suitable for use in a busy kitchen environment

-The design also had to be based on extensive research into both existing products and the needs of the target group.
+In addition, the design had to be based on extensive research into both existing products and the needs of the target group.

 The result

-The result is a redesigned kitchen scale concept specifically aimed at accessible and intuitive use.
-The design includes:
+The final result is a redesigned kitchen scale concept specifically aimed at accessible and intuitive use.
+The design includes, among other things:

 • Tactile buttons with clear physical feedback

-• A clear separation between weighing surface and controls
+• A clear separation between the weighing surface and controls

 • Auditory and tactile feedback instead of a traditional display

-• A shape that helps with orientation without sight
+• A form that aids orientation without sight

 • Improved positioning and stability of objects on the weighing surface